rhysd/vim-clang-format/README.md

 ![auto formatting on InsertLeave](http://gifzo.net/CPrVbHnKMe.gif)

-In above screenshot, inserted 'if' statement are automatically formated on leaving insert mode.
+In above screenshot, the inserted `if` statement is automatically formatted on leaving insert mode.
+(Just before formatting the statement, I leave insert mode.)

 ### Vimrc Example